junxit/us-congress-code/title-16/chapter-1/sec-456a.md

 section: 456a
 ---

 # § 456a.
-Collections and pay-roll deductions for meals and quarters

-Cash collections and pay-roll deductions made for meals and quarters furnished by the National Park Service to employees of the Government in the field and to cooperating agencies may be credited as a reimbursement to the current appropriation for the administration of the park or monument in which the accommodations are furnished.
+Repealed.
+Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272

-## Source credit
+## Notes

+### removalDescription

-(May 9, 1935, ch.
+Section, act May 9, 1935, ch.
 101, § 1, 49 Stat.
-209.)

-## Notes

-### Codification

-Section is also set out as section 14b of this title.
+209, related to credits of receipts for meals and quarters furnished Government employees in the field.
+Provision was also set out as section 14b of this title.
+See section 103101(a) of Title 54, National Park Service and Related Programs.

-### Transfer of Functions

-For transfer of functions of other officers, employees, and agencies of Department of the Interior, with certain exceptions, to Secretary of the Interior, with power to delegate, see Reorg.
-Plan No. 3 of 1950, §§ 1, 2, eff.
-May 24, 1950, 15 F.R.
-3174, 64 Stat.
-1262, set out in the Appendix to Title 5, Government Organization and Employees.